 Your specialist guides work under Tasmanian licence and accreditation requirements.
 The service commenced in 1989 to provide professional cave experiences delivered by experienced caving club people.
 Bushwalking, fishing, quiet camping and many accommodation options are available locally.

 For group bookings for caving and abseiling, we work with a professional, accredited abseiling specialist, extending the experience with the vertical option (extra cost).
 Included is a special interest group briefing before caving and abseiling.
 Your group is organised into two groups that swap about at lunchtime between activities.
 Everyone gets the opportunity to abseil into the cave and for an extended interpretive cave tour.
-The venue is easily accessible for a bus.

 Tours and Rates